 Personal finance determines how you manage your income, pay off debt, budget your spending, and invest in the markets.
 Personal finance matters also include taxes, banking, credit, loans, and insurance.

 Corporate finance, also known as business finance, is concerned with the effective use of money for commercial purposes.
 It determines how a corporation raises the funds it needs to conduct business, as well as how it will reinvest its profits or distribute them to shareholders.
 Maximizing profitability is a primary concern for business finance.

 Nonprofit finance is the management of money for a nonprofit organization.
 Rather than maximizing profits, nonprofits are focused on the efficient use of money to grow their organization and better fulfill their mission.

 Public finance is the management of funds for public use, as in government.
 The government raises revenue, typically through taxes, fees, and fines, and spends it on public programs and improvements.

-A government that has spent more than what it brings in is said to be in deficit.
 A government may borrow money to meet its obligations, in which case it must pay its debts.
-A government that has taken in more than it has spent is in surplus.
+If a government has spent more than what it brings in, it is said to be in deficit; if it spends less, it is called a surplus.

 Because governments control taxation and influence interest rates, public finance can affect private finance.
 Governments can regulate financial activity through regulatory agencies.